The 7 Best Moraine Lake Hikes

 2. Sentinel Pass Trail (via the Larch Valley Trail)

 If you can make it to the end of the Larch Valley hike, chances are good you can also hike to Sentinel Pass.
-It’s not as bad as it looks and it’s a surprisingly quick to hike to the top of Sentinel Pass.
+It’s not as bad as it looks, and it’s surprisingly quick to hike to the top of Sentinel Pass.

 Once at the top of Sentinel Pass, you’ll have earned one of the most amazing views in all of Banff National Park.
 With Larch Valley at your back, you’ll enjoy an incredible view of Paradise Valley and the majestic peaks of Mount Aberdeen (3,152 m), Haddo Peak (3,070 m), Sheol Mountain (2,776 m), Mt.
 Lefroy (3,423 m) and The Mitre (2,886 m).